Modified: 2020-12-14 12:11:35

 |Yellow Iron Oxide||1.00|

 The original goal was a terra cotta clay with added frit to make it vitrify at cone 03.
-The previous version to this one, L3724E, has 5% frit, this one has 10%.
+The previous version to this one, L3724E, had 5 frit.
 The former has better red color as a slip, this one is better as a body itself.
 Although the development effort spanned a year, it ended in only partial success.
 It was found that this body (and many variations of it) was too volatile, there is too narrow a temperature window between too mature and too porous.
 When too mature, the fired shrinkage was very high, the color went from red to brown and the glaze was filled with bubbles from decomposition occurring within the over-fired body.
 When too open, the color was good but it was too susceptible to absorption of water into the matrix, this could be seen at sites of glaze imperfections where the water could get through.
 However, if you carefully watch glaze fit and make sure there are no imperfections in the glaze surface, this body could be successfully used at cone 04 to make quite strong ware.

 L3724E ball milled flocculated slip has been applied to L3685U low fire white stoneware.
 Notice how silky smooth it is.
 What is the secret of getting a perfectly even layer that does not drip: Thin the slip until it is fairly watery (stays in motion for 10 seconds or more after stirring) and then flocculating it using powdered Epsom salts until it gels enough to stay in motion for less than 2 seconds.